Getting a Quilt ready for Quilting!

 This is the quilt.
 It is called Summer's Night Candy.

-You can see what I mean about custom quilting, edge to edge I don't fee will work.
+You can see what I mean about custom quilting, edge to edge I don't feel will work.
 I am going to quilt in matching colours as well.

 The colours I have from Wonderful Tutti range of 50wt are variegated, but a perfect match colour wise.